tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 There have alway been meters in audio, but for a long time there was no objective way to measure "loudness".
 Peak loudness or even RMS *are* measurements, but they are based upon the energy within a given signal.
 This doesn't correlate to how loud a program is perceived by a human ear.
 This is because our ear has a built-in equalizer, doesn't have the same response to different frequency ranges (babies crying, evolution and stuff).
 The loudness standard gods came up with a measurement that simply takes this "ear EQ" into account.
 It's called LUFS.
 You'll love it.

 In the real world, this means that you can use a Loudness Meter in your DAW of choice, most have one by now.
 Note that using a Loudness Meter as you go is great for tweaking and experimenting.
 But generally, you'll need to look at a file – or a track – as a whole, and listening through all the way just to get a loudness reading is a non-starter.
-"Offline measuring" is what you want.
+"Offline measuring" is what you want, and the resulting reading is called the "integrated" loudness.

 If you're on a Mac, I can recommend [r128x](https://github.com/audionuma/r128x).
 The iZotope suites include a "Waveform Statistics" tool that I also like.